dwifprasetyo/codemi-oa-ie/README.md

 - Second
     push change to repository and jenkins will create docker image for you

 ## Kubernetes manifest

 ### Create deployment
 kubectl apply -f /kubernetes-manifest/ping-pong-app.yaml

+note: you must change the image who used in kubernetes manifest if you use the first steps on "Create docker image"

 ### Check deployment status
 Run "kubectl get deployments" to check if the Deployment was created.

+### Create Service
+kubectl expose deployment ping-pong-app --type=NodePort --port=80

+### Get URL
+minikube service ping-pong-app